hmcts/delete_testing/docs/index.md

 #### Customise application

+1. We are going to customise the application by changing default landing page for the application by passing environment variables.

-1. Helm Charts can be customised by updating corresponding values file for each environment.
-Update `values.yaml` file located under `/charts/<repo-name>` directory.
+2. Helm Charts can be customised by updating `values.yaml` file located under `/charts/<repo-name>` directory.

-2. Environment variables can be passed by updating the corresponding values file in Helm chart.
+3. Environment variables can be passed by updating values file in Helm chart.

    ```yaml
    java: